-Education vs. Automation: Why Drone Training Courses Matter
+Education vs. Automation: Why Drone Training Courses Matter in 2023

 Have you heard of all the advances in drone artificial intelligence (A.I.) and automation?